dlee075/OnlineMachineLearningComparator/README.md

 Compatability (Tested so far):

-Google Chrome Browser
+1. Google Chrome Browser
-Server in Windows 8 Environment
+2. Server in Windows 8 Environment
-Java 1.8 Runtime (Required for Weka Functions)
+3. Java 1.8 Runtime (Required for Weka Functions)

+Setup:

+1. Run npm install in the main directory (where package.json is located).
+2. If not already there, create an uploads folder.

 Use 1 : Classifier Algorithms